 When is the application due?Applications for Burnaby’s Industry Training Program are due in the Spring.
 These deadlines can shift year to year depending on the District Calendar.
-Applications submitted for the 2021/2022 school year are due April 8th
+Applications for the 2022/2023 school year are due March 31st.

 Where do I hand in my application?

 Applications should be submitted to your Career Education Advisor (the teachers in your school’s Career Centre)

 The application asks for my PEN number – what is that?Your PEN number is your Personal Education Number.
 It is different from your student number.
 You can find your PEN number in your MyEducation.ca account. (click on the Family tab at the top, then click on your name – your PEN number is listed under Details / Demographics) It is also on the top of your Report Card.

 Should I take a program in grade 11 or grade 12?Some programs may work better in your grade 12 year.
 You should speak with both your Counsellor (to ensure you have all your graduation requirements) and your Career Education Advisor (the Career Centre teachers) to plan out the best pathway for you.